bump-sh/docs/src/_help/getting-started/concepts.md

 An API change refers to a change in the structure of an API.
 After the release of an API definition, it is represented by a new entry in the [API changelog](/help/changes-management/changelog/).

+## Breaking change

+Breaking changes are the ones your API consumers should not miss and are highlighted in the changelog.
+Here is a non-exhaustive list of criteria that help us determine if a change is breaking or not:
+- Renaming/Deleting an endpoint or operation
+- Renaming/Deleting a property (body, parameters, etc...)
+- Changing the "type" attribute of a property
+- Removing polymorphism of a property
+- Marking an existing property as required
+- Add or delete a security requirement

 ## Changelog

 After each deployment, Bump.sh updates the documentation's [changelog](/help/changes-management/changelog/), listing all API changes between the current deployment and the previous one.
 If the "Track all changes" option is enabled, the changelog will also display changes in the documentation.